peberlein/interpreter/README.md

-interpreter
+Interpreter
 ===========

-A fast register bytecode interpreter and compiler for a small subset of the Euphoria programming language
+A fast register bytecode interpreter and compiler for a small subset of the Euphoria programming language.